Visiting in Spring

 Road closures are listed in park alerts, which appear at the top of each page and on the Alerts & Conditions page.

-Lassen’s main park road (Hwy 89 through the park) is closed during the snowy months; vehicle access is limited to Kohm Yah-mah-nee Visitor Center (southwest entrance) and Loomis Plaza/Manzanita Lake parking area (northwest entrance).
+Lassen’s main park road (Hwy 89 through the park) is not open for vehicles in spring.
+During the snowy months, November through April, snow accumulates on the road and is not cleared.
+Throughout the snowy months, vehicle access is limited to Kohm Yah-mah-nee Visitor Center (southwest entrance) and Loomis Plaza/Manzanita Lake parking area (northwest entrance).

 Spring snow clearing along the road typically begins in April; road opening days vary by year.
-Historically, the road typically opens in late May, but has opened as late as July 26.
+Historically, the road typically opens in late May to mid-June, but has opened as late as July 26.

 Roads to Butte Lake, Juniper Lake, and Warner Valley